Mental Capacity Act

 • any other illness or disability

-A person must be assumed to have capacity unless it is established they don't.
+A person must be assumed to have capacity unless it is established they do not.

 The Court of Protection oversees the operation of the Mental Capacity Act and deals with all issues, including financial and serious healthcare matters, concerning people who lack the mental capacity to make their own decisions.
 It tries to resolve disputes when the person's carer, healthcare worker or social worker disagree about what's in the person's best interests, or when the views of the attorneys in relation to property and welfare conflict.